ansible-collections/community.aws/docs/community.aws.ses_identity_module.rst

 --------
 - This module allows the user to manage verified email and domain identity for SES.
 - This covers verifying and removing identities as well as setting up complaint, bounce and delivery notification settings.
+- Prior to release 5.0.0 this module was called ``community.aws.aws_ses_identity``.
+The usage did not change.